 If you require assistance to take transit, HandyDART, a door-to-door shared ride service is available.

 If you are unable to take transit for disability-related reasons, you may be eligible for a U-Pass fee exemption.
-Contact Access & Diversity.
+Contact the Centre for Accessibility.

 Disability parking spaces are available across campus if you have a SPARC decal.

 A special needs permit will allow you to park in UBC parkades at reduced rates.
-Please contact Access & Diversity.
+Please contact the Centre for Accessibility.